 Manage the kids’ expectations

-It's best to be upfront with kids who are pretty good at understanding when money is tight.
-Tell them that Santa will be bringing them one special present this year rather than promising the full Christmas list.
+It’s best to be upfront with kids who are pretty good at understanding when money is tight.
+Tell them that Santa will be bringing them one special present this year rather than promising the full Christmas list – particularly if a mobile phone or other tech gadget is on their list.

 Share the costs with your family